 Top 10 Means of Grace Episodes of All Time

 Means of Grace, a podcast from the Western North Carolina Conference of the United Methodist Church, equips church leaders through expertise and examples.
-The podcast launched in October 2019, went weekly in October 2020, and hit 10,000 downloads in November 2020.
-We’ll be back on January 5, 2021 with new episodes but in the meantime, check out our top ten episodes by listener numbers.
+The podcast launched in October 2019 and continues to launch weekly episodes on any platform that you get podcasts.
+We’ll be back on August 2, 2022 with new episodes but in the meantime, check out our top ten episodes by listener numbers.

 On our first episode, Melissa and producer Andy Goh accompany a team from Myers Park United Methodist Church in Charlotte on a pilgrimage to the US-Mexico border to walk alongside legal asylum seekers.
 Rev. Nathan Arledge and lay trip leader Maddie Myers share about the trip and the theology behind it.
 You'll also hear several first-hand stories from people seeking asylum, who we met at Catholic Charities Humanitarian Respite Center in McAllen, Texas.

-- Being the Rural Church: The Vital Role the Church Plays in a Rural Community
+10. Being the "Rural" Church in a Pandemic: The Vital Role the Church Plays in a Rural Community - Published on April 27, 2020

 You Might Also Like